Denmark in the Eurovision Song Contest 2001: At Eurovision

-The show was broadcast on DR1 with commentary by Hans Otto Bisgaard and Hilda Heick.
+The show was broadcast on DR1 (with commentary by Hans Otto Bisgaard and Hilda Heick) and on radio station DR P3.
 The contest was watched by a total of 2.6 million viewers in Denmark with the market share of 95%.

 Voting

 Below is a breakdown of points awarded to Denmark and awarded by Denmark in the contest.
 The nation awarded its 12 points to Malta in the contest.